feliixk/SE2_Devices/README.txt

 As of (2021-11-11) alarms now do two things upon activation; they trigger the alarm sound in the house (can be manually accessed by "m1000/m0000") and they also send a message to the internal server that an alarm has been activated.
-This message can then be used to inform further up the chain that an alarm has been activated.
+This message can then be used to inform further up the chain.
 The arduino informs about what alarm has gone off according to the scheme below:

 Burglary alarm has gone off          --> "bAlarm" will be sent if activated by door opening